 This post may include affiliate links.
 Please read my disclosure policy.

-- They keep up to 3 weeks, much longer than cookies
+- They keep up to 3 weeks, much longer than cookies and other traditional holiday candies.

 - Confectioners Sugar - aka powdered sugar or icing sugar